 Raw materials and components

-Sudden fluctuations in the most important raw material, component and energy prices or availability can have an impact on Fiskars profitability.
+Sudden fluctuations in the most important raw materials, components and energy prices or availability, including steel, water, sand, wood, chemicals, and new renewable-based raw materials, can have an impact on Fiskars’ profitability.

-The cost of raw materials is a relatively small part of Fiskars cost base, and even significant increase in price of an individual raw material would have fairly limited impact on profitability.
-Long term availability issues would possibly have a greater impact on sales and profits.
+The cost of raw materials is a relatively small part of Fiskars’ cost base, and even significant increase in price of an individual raw material would have fairly limited impact on profitability.
+Long term availability issues would possibly have a greater impact on net sales and profit.

 Respectively, in some jurisdictions, government authorities may claim and if successful, collect substantial penalties payable for alleged violation of product safety related regulation.

 Fiskars’ product development process is based on continuous testing and learning, and the company has invested in product development and quality assurance resources.
-Fiskars ensures by careful quality and product safety related processes that a product is safe and right for its purpose and that all the material and quality requirements are fulfilled.
+Fiskars works to ensure by careful quality and product safety management processes that a product is safe and right for its purpose and that all the material and quality requirements are fulfilled.

 Weather and seasonality

 Demand for some of the company’s products is dependent on the weather, particularly garden tools and watering products during the spring and snow tools during the winter.
 Unfavorable weather conditions such as cold and rainy weather during spring or no snow in the winter can have a negative impact on the sale of these products.
 Extreme weather conditions and prolonged cold or dry seasons are expected to increase in the future due to climate change.

 Seasonal variations and weather conditions would typically be limited to a certain part of the business portfolio.
 A longer period of unusually poor weather in a larger geographic area could however affect overall traffic in stores and lead to short-term fluctuations in demand which may in turn lead to excess inventory of products or lost net sales.